 The Smartwool PhD Ultra Light Sport Hoody is best used as a shell layer for outdoor workouts when a little extra protection is needed.
 We enjoyed it the most for early morning runs or runs on chillier days.
 Aerobic, sweat-inducing activities are its bread and butter.
 It doesn't seal off or keep out the wind as well as more protective options, so we wouldn't purchase it specifically for that purpose.

-This jacket retails for $125, putting it on the more expensive end of the spectrum.
+This jacket is on the more expensive end of the spectrum.
 While it is a quality garment at a reasonable price, we think there are better deals to be found.

 The Smartwool PhD Ultra Light Sport Hoody is a highly breathable running jacket that is a great layer to fight the chill when working out hard.
 It is designed with ventilation in mind and is a little light on weather protection.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More